north-road/slyr/docs/src/user_guide/faq.md

 let [us](mailto:info@north-road.com) know, and we will assess each case on an individual basis.

+## Do I need to pay for an annual maintenance of SLYR

+The short answer is no. The long answer is that the SLYR license is perpetual, that means you only have to pay once.

 ## How can I purchase SLYR?

 If you would like to purchase SLYR [email us](mailto:info@north-road.com).
 As we often deal with clients in Europe and America, there is often a lag due to the time differences as we are located in Queensland, Australia (AEST, GMT+10).

 To speed up the process, include the details below in your email so that we can